AHeroicLlama/Mappalachia/Docs/User/Map_customization.md

 ## Highlight Water
 This option will add a colored overlay which clearly highlights the surface of all bodies of water.

+## Coordinate grid
+This option allows you to see a grid overlay demonstrating the in-game coordinate system.
+Here you can also select from 3 levels of precision for the grid lines.

 ## Show Compass
 This option controls when a compass rose should be displayed on the map.
 The default option, "When Useful" only draws when North is not 'up' in the current map.
 You may also select to always or never show it.